castorichy/simple_shell/README.md

 ## Repository Description

 This repository contains the files to simulate a basic **Unix Shell** with its respective commands.
 It uses the POSIX API to implement many of the same functionalities of the first Ken Thompson's Shell and It is made to carry out the  **0x16.
-C - Simple Shell** project at [Holberton School.](https://www.holbertonschool.com "Holberton School.")
+C - Simple Shell** project at [ALX Africa School.](https://www.ALX Africaschool.com "ALX Africa School.")

 The predominantly used calls are **read**, **write**, **open**, **execve**, **exit**, **fflush**, **fork**, **free**, **malloc**, **getline**, **isatty**, **perror**, **strtok**, **wait**, and **waitpid**.